nihathrael/nihathrael.github.io/content/blog/2025-11-01_tigersport660-review.md

 ## Final Thoughts
 Overall, I really like the *Triumph Tiger Sport 660* and am very happy with my purchase.
 The bike is fun, easy to ride and is very versatile.
 It'll happily do some shopping in the city, rip through B-roads and be ok on the highway (for a while).
 My main gripe remains the wind protection/noise, everything else is really just nitpicking.
 I have had no technical problems, except for one rogue check engine light that had to be reset in the very beginning.

 If you are in the market for a nice cross-over in the middle-weight category, take it for a spin.
 Especially since the new generation now finally comes with cruise control and cornering ABS.
-If you are an experienced rider, you should probably look at the *Triumph Tiger Sport 800* first, as it is basically the same bike, with a bit more power which might keep you satisfied a bit longer.
+If you are an experienced rider, you should probably look at the <a href="https://www.triumphmotorcycles.com/motorcycles/adventure/tiger-sport-800/tiger-sport-800-2025" target="_blank">Triumph Tiger Sport 800</a> first, as it is basically the same bike, with a bit more power which might keep you satisfied a bit longer.

 Do you have experience with the Tiger Sport 660?
 I'd love to hear you thoughts!

 Contact me via one of my [socials](/#socials)!